johnnolan/encounter-stats/README.md

 * Uses the new V10 Journal
 * Optional Simple Calendar Integration for nicer Journal Entry names
 * Can track multiple active combats at one time
+* Optionally saves raw data output as JSON to the journal entry so you can export and manipulate the data as you want

 #### Encounter Tracking